On the classifying space of Artin monoids: The Salvetti complex and Artin monoids

-If $c$ is a cell of $Z$, call $\M^{<c}$ the restriction of the matching $\M$ to the cells that are $<c$ with respect to the partial order induced by the acyclic graph $G_Z^\M$.
+where the inequalities on the right hand side are meant in the partial order induced by the acyclic graph $G_Z^\M$.
 Since $\M^{<c}$ is also an acyclic matching on $Z$, compatible with the compact grading $\eta$, we can consider the complex $Y^{<c}$ obtained collapsing $Z$ along the matching $\M^{<c}$.
 For simplicity, we will call a cell of some $Y^{<c}$ with the same name as the corresponding $\M^{<c}$-essential cell in $Z$.

 We want to prove by induction on $k$ the following two assertions: \begin{enumerate}[(i)] \item the boundary curve of the 2-cell $c=[\product_t^k|\sigma_s]$ in $Y^{<c}$ is

 for $1\leq k \leq m-1$; \item the boundary curve of the 2-cell $c=[\product_s^k|\sigma_t]$ in $Y^{<c}$ is